Faculty Race Course

 Hosted by InterVarsity Faculty Ministry

+This course is designed for faculty members of all backgrounds.
 Over the course of four weeks, we will examine the social construction of race in the United States from the colonial period to the present.
 The lectures, readings, and personal and group exercises will analyze how capitalist interests, class differences, gender, immigration, and who “deserves” the full rights and privileges of citizenship, shape boundaries between and within racial and ethnic groups, and ultimately the racial hierarchy underpinning White domination.
 We will also consider how racism affects resource access inequities between racial and ethnic groups in education, criminal justice, media, and other domains.

 IS THIS COURSE FOR YOU?